 The Agency does not anticipate the proposed actions to incrementally increase or change the chemicals released to the environment from the tobacco manufacturing facility.
 A search in EPA's TRI database showed that in 2017, R.J.
-Reynold's manufacturing facility in Tobaccoville, North Carolina released 8,956 pounds of ammonia and 17,839 pounds of nicotine and nicotine salts to air (a total of 26,795 pounds), and 2,515 pounds of ammonia and 4,547 pounds of nicotine and nicotine salts (a total of 7,062 pounds) offsite, no TRI-reportable chemicals were released to water and land (Table 1).8 No other hazardous air
+Reynold's manufacturing facility in Tobaccoville, North Carolina released 8,956 pounds of ammonia and 17,839 pounds of nicotine and nicotine salts to air (a total of 26,795 pounds), and 2,515 pounds of ammonia and 4,547 pounds of nicotine and nicotine salts (a total of 7,062 pounds) offsite, no TRI-reportable chemicals were released to water or land (Table 1).
+No other hazardous air pollutants were reported.
+Ammonia's adverse health effects are ocular and respiratory; nicotine and nicotine salts have known adverse developmental effects.
+The TRI database search did not show that the R.J.
+Reynolds manufacturing facility disposed of, treated, or released into the environment any other reportable toxicants associated with manufacturing tobacco products.
+In addition, EPA's ECHO database did not show that the facility released the following reportable criteria pollutants: ozone, lead, particulate matter, or sulfur dioxide, at or above the reportable threshold levels to air.